1And after getting into the boat he crossed over the lakea and came into his own city.

 31But they went out and spread abroad his fame throughout that whole area.

 32And as they went out, Look!, a mute man who was afflicted by a demon was brought to him.

 33And when the demon was cast out the mute man spoke, and the crowds were amazed, saying, “Never was anything like this seen in Israel.”

 34But the Pharisees said, “By the prince of the demons he casts out demons.”

 35And Jesus was going through all the cities and the villages, teaching in their synagogues and preaching the good news of the kingdom, and healing every kind of disease and every kind of sickness.

-36But when he saw the multitudes, he was moved with compassion for them because they were distressed and scattered, like sheep without a shepherd.
+36But when he saw the crowds, he was moved with compassion for them because they were distressed and scattered, like sheep without a shepherd.

-37Then he says to his disciples, “Truly, the harvest is abundant, but the laborers are few.
+37Then he said to his disciples, “Truly, the harvest is abundant, but the laborers are few.

 38Therefore implore the Lord of the harvest to send out laborers into his harvest.”